How to “Cold Call” Through Websites

 3. Is your inquiry even apropos?

-I receive inquiries that offer me services that are not targeted to what I do or are not related in any way.
+I receive inquiries that offer services not targeted to my work or related in any way.
 So why would I buy what they are selling?

 Some say they want a link from my website.
 Why would I do that if what they offer is not aligned with the topic of my website?
-Unfortunately, this happens all the time.
+Unfortunately, this happens frequently.

 4. Double-check your submission for typos and proper grammar.

 Poor grammar in your inquiry reflects a lack of attention to detail.
-For example, names that are typed in all small case makes me wonder how you run your business.
+For example, names typed in all lowercase without proper sentence structure make me wonder what else you do not think is essential in your business.

 5. Don’t be a stalker.

-Unasked for unsolicited sales pitches do not require my response.
-If you do not hear back from me, you can safely assume I am uninterested.
-Keep emailing me, and you become aggravating and someone I won’t do business with.
+Unasked-for, unsolicited sales pitches do not require a response.
+If you do not hear back, you can safely assume the person on the other end of the email that you sent is uninterested.
+Continue emailing anyway, and you become aggravating, someone less likely to do business with you.

 Here’s What You Do…

-Before you email through a website form or to a posted address, read about the company and then the “About” page.
+Before emailing through a website form or to a posted address, read about the company and then visit the “About” page.

 Check out Chrome’s browser extension: